-- TL-WDR4300 - Enable SSID Broadcast When wireless clients survey the local area for wireless networks to associate with, they will detect the SSID broadcast by the Router.
-If you select the Enable SSID Broadcast checkbox, the Wireless Router will broadcast its name (SSID) on the air. - ▶ Enable WDS Bridging - Check this box to enable WDS.
-With this function, the Router can bridge two or more Wlans.
-If this checkbox is selected, you will have to set the following parameters as shown in Figure 4-15.
+- > Enable Speedboost If you select the Speedboost checkbox, the maximum tx rate of the router will be 450Mbps. - Enable Wireless Router Radio The wireless radio of this router can be enabled or disabled to allow wireless stations access. - Enable SSID Broadcast When wireless clients survey the local area for wireless networks to associate with, they will detect the SSID broadcast by the router.
+If you select the Enable SSID Broadcast checkbox, the Wireless router will broadcast its name (SSID) on the air. - Enable WDS Bridging- Check this box to enable WDS.
+With this function, the router can bridge two or more WLANs.
+If this checkbox is selected, you will have to set the following parameters as shown below.
 Make sure the following settings are correct.